ganjire/ML2_Project/README.md

 - Folder Structure:

 Ensure that the structure of the folders and files in your Google Drive matches the paths specified in the Notebook.
 The main folder should contain:
-> The full dataset folder
+The full dataset folder
-> The test dataset folder
+he test dataset folder
-> Two .h5 files for the models
+Two .h5 files for the models
-> A file with labels for the dataset
+A file with labels for the dataset